mrocklin/blog/_posts/work/2018-02-28-minimal-bug-reports.md

 to create a record of how to solve problems like yours.
 This helps many more users who will have a similar problem in the future, see your well-crafted bug report, and learn from the resulting conversation.

+### My personal preferences

+-   For user questions like "What is the right way to do X?"
+I prefer Stack Overflow.
+-   For bug reports like "I did X, I'm pretty confident that it should work, but I get this error" I prefer Github issues
+-   For general chit-chat I prefer Gitter, though actually, I personally spend almost no time in gitter because it isn't easily searchable by future users.
+If you've asked me a question in Gitter I will almost certainly not respond to it, except to direct you to github, stack overflow, or this blogpost.
+-   I only like personal e-mail if someone is proposing to fund or seriously support the project in some way

+But again, different projects do this differently and have different policies.
+You should check the documentation of the project you're dealing with to learn how they like to support users.